Value-added tax (VAT)

 Social security contributions

 All employers are required to account for social security contributions on wages and salaries paid, up to set monthly limits.
 There are four separate types of insurance: for old-age pensions, unemployment benefits, health care, and invalidity care.
-Employees regularly earning more than EUR 59,400 in 2018 (EUR 60,750 in 2019) can opt out of the health and invalidity insurances if they take out appropriate coverage with a private insurance company.
+Employees regularly earning more than EUR 60,750 in 2019 can opt out of the health and invalidity insurances if they take out appropriate coverage with a private insurance company.
 The pension and unemployment insurances are compulsory for all employees.
-The upper monthly salary limit is EUR 6,500 in 2018 (EUR 6,700 in 2019) (EUR 5,800 in 2018 [EUR 6,150 in 2019] in the eastern part of Germany) for the pension and unemployment insurances and EUR 4,425 in 2018 (EUR 4,537.50 in 2019) for the health and invalidity insurances.
-Currently (2018), the rates are as follows:
+The upper monthly salary limit is EUR 6,700 in 2019 in the western part of Germany and EUR 6,150 in 2019 in the eastern part of Germany) for the pension and unemployment insurances and EUR 4,537.50 in 2019 for the health and invalidity insurances.
+Currently (2019), the rates are as follows:

 - Pension insurance: 18.6%, of which the employee’s share is one half.

 - Health insurance: 14.6%, of which the employee’s share is one half.
-The health funds may levy a supplement.
+The health funds may levy a supplement (0.90% on average).